 GAIT Therapeutic Riding Center (GAIT TRC) is a PATH Intl.
-Premier Accredited Center that offers a variety of equine activities and therapies designed to meet the needs of children and adults with developmental, physical, and emotional challenges.
-We are constantly expanding our programs to accommodate any and all types of disorders and are more than willing to try equine therapy on any ailment.
+Premier Accredited Center that offers a variety of equine activities and/or therapies (EAAT) designed to meet the needs of children and adults with developmental, physical, and mental/ emotional challenges.
+We are constantly expanding our programs to accommodate any and all types of disabilities and are always willing to include individuals in EAAT activities to the best of our ability.
 Please contact us for an evaluation and for more detailed information on the wide array of programs offered.

 Policies and prices are included on each program application.
-Mounted activities require medical clearance from a physician and are limited to 180 lb weight limit (maximum weight that GAIT’s horses can carry).
+Mounted activities require medical clearance from a physician and have weight limits to ensure the safety and longevity of GAIT’s horses.
 These restrictions do not apply to unmounted activities.

 Therapeutic Riding (TR)

 Therapeutic Riding classes are taught within a group setting by a PATH Intl.
 Certified Instructor with the assistance of specially trained volunteers.
 Lessons are designed to accommodate the physical, mental, and/ or social needs of the rider.
 The physical act of riding improves balance, posture, trunk control, motor function, and coordination.
 Increased attention, communication skills, spatial awareness, and socialization are achieved through a series of planned exercises.
 Participants with a wide array of challenges and varying ages are taught basic horseback riding techniques to control the horse’s movement, such as walking or stopping the horse.